quincyle/ember-frost-object-browser/README.md

 #### More...
 Button

 By default, if the action bar has more than 4 visible components, only the last 4 will be shown.
 The rest will be collapsed into a "More..." button with a popover list of the remaining actions.
-Only components with an onClick property will be automatically collapsed.
+Only components with an `onClick` property will be automatically collapsed.
 This can be overridden by setting `moreActions=false` or by manually setting the action buttons you want wrapped up.
-The `moreActions` property accepts either components with an `onClick` property or POJOs that define `hook`, `text`, `onClick`, and optionally `disabled` and `isVisible`.
+The `moreActions` property accepts either components with an `onClick` property or `POJO`s that define `hook`, `text`, `onClick`, and optionally `disabled` and `isVisible`.

 ##### POJO example